This post may contain affiliate links. Please read my disclosure policy.

-Easy Plum Cobbler – sliced fresh plums topped with a sweet crumbled dough, cobbled together for a quick and easy dessert featuring these delicious, juicy fruits.
+Easy Plum Cobbler made with fresh plums topped with a sweet crumbled dough.

-My mother often covered her cobblers with a layer of pie crust that ‘floated’ in the bubbling fruit juices.
-This method is similar to the Pandowdy, which is made small pieces of dough pressed down into the juices of the fruit.
-I’ve also made many cobblers with a ‘drop-biscuit’ topping like this luscious Black Raspberry Cobbler.
+I also make cobblers with a ‘drop-biscuit’ topping like this luscious Black Raspberry Cobbler.
 So as you can see, there may not be a wrong way to make a cobbler.
-As long as you have a floating crust over a sweet or savory filling, I think you’ve got it made!
+As long as you have a floating crust over a juicy sweet or savory filling, I think you’ve got it made!

-Cobblers are incredibly delicious served warm from the oven.
-No waiting on the pie to set up and cool.
-Scoop out a nice big serving of cobbler and top it with a scoop of ice cream.
+When serving cobbler there’s no waiting on the dessert to set up and cool.
+Scoop out a nice big serving of hot plum cobbler and top it with a scoop of vanilla ice cream.
 If you’re not married, and want to be, this may be the ticket to get you down the aisle.
 Just saying, it may not hurt to try 😁

 - 2 tablespoons apple brandy (optional)